THEDARKC0DER/pokedex-react/README.md

 - Pagination is applied after filtering, which keeps the UI performant while still limiting the number of Pokémon data rendered per page.
 - Implemented (20 Pokemon per page) and lazy image loading to reduce rendering cost.

-2] Pokemon Modal:
+2] Pokemon Modal:-
     Challenge: Pokemon details took time to load, causing blank UI.
     Solution: Added a loading spinner inside the modal and smooth open/close transitions.

-3] Missing Pokemon Images:
+3] Missing Pokemon Images:-
     Challenge: Some Pokemon sprites do not exist in the API.
     Solution: Handled image load failures to avoid broken image by giving default images.